smaikkeli/audiovisu/README.md

 <iframe src = "./oscillations/donutEllipse/index.html" width = "505px" height = "505px"></iframe>

 Slinky donut is a continuously generating distorted ellipse of distorted ellipses, which looks like a slinky, or a donut as my friend said (a rare iteration).
 It could be a nice screensaver.
 It basically calculates a radial angle over varying step size, and draws an ellipse which width is determined by perlin noise, to create a continuously changing radial shape.
 Each time the donut finishes a revolution, it backtracks itself, and generates a new one with semi-randomly chosen parameters.
-The distortion effect is also achieved by drawing the ellipse with vertices, that have a perlin noise distortion offset.
+The distortion effect on single ellipses is achieved by drawing the ellipse with individual vertices, that have a perlin noise distortion offset.
 Below is the code for calculating a single ellipse in the ring:

 ```javascript
 let noiseValue = noise(noiseOffset) * radiusScale;